EricssonResearch/coap-actuators/draft-mattsson-core-coap-attacks.md

 {: #ampmulti_nk title='Amplification attack using observe' artwork-align="center"}

-With publish-subscribe {{I-D.ietf-core-coap-pubsub}} an attacker gets increased control over the attacks and can create an arbitrary large amplification factor.
+With publish-subscribe {{I-D.ietf-core-coap-pubsub}} an attacker gets increased control over the attack and can create an arbitrary large amplification factor.
 An amplification attack using publish-subscribe is illustrated in {{ampmulti_ps}}.
 If each response is a times larger than the request, the attacker sends k subscriptions, and then publishes n times, and a * n >> k,